Jarren Duran Player Props: Red Sox vs. Giants

-Jarren Duran, with a slugging percentage of .355 in his past 10 games -- including one home run -- will be in action for the Boston Red Sox against the San Francisco Giants, with Logan Webb on the hill, July 28 at 10:15 PM ET.
+Jarren Duran, with a slugging percentage of .375 in his past 10 games -- including one home run -- will be in action for the Boston Red Sox against the San Francisco Giants, with Ryan Walker on the mound, July 29 at 7:15 PM ET.

 Jarren Duran Game Info & Props vs. the Giants